andrey-mokhov/graphql-php/docs/en/spiral/input-object-type.md

     </tr>
 </table>

-Fields of an incoming object type can be set using the `#[InputObjectField]` attribute, about this is described in detail in [Defining fields of an incoming object type using an attribute](input-object-field.md#input-object-field-via-attribute).
+Fields of an InputObjectType can be set using the `#[InputObjectField]` attribute, about this is described in detail in [Defining fields of an InputObjectType using an attribute](input-object-field.md#input-object-field-via-attribute).

-A class with the `#[InputObjectType]` attribute can, among other things, implement auxiliary interfaces:
+A class with the `#[InputObjectType]` attribute can, among other things, implement additional interfaces:
 - [`FieldsAwareInterface`](#fields-aware-interface) to define additional fields;
 - [`ParseValueAwareInterface`](#parse-value-aware-interface) to define a method that converts incoming data into another structure.